© Galloway Astronomy Centre 2016

 Better to keep them in your pocket with the covers on

-1) The problem is the small lens visible at the
+1) The small lens visible at the front of the

-front of the finderscope.
-Being small it does not let in very much
+finderscope does not let in very much of the

-light which you need to be able to locate the objects you want to
+light you need to be able to locate the objects

-rainbow of colours around them as the lend is of poor quality.
+colours around them as the lens is of poor quality.
+However, the

-However, the colours are not really much of a problem, better to
+colours are not really much of a problem, better to take it our and

 - First unscrew the end you view through from